 Besides education, most recruiters expect prospective employees to have at least ten years of experience in product management, product analytics, or other related fields.
 On top of that, an ideal Chief Product Officer has the knowledge and experience in diverse fields including technology, marketing, user experience, communications, etc.

-A typical career roadmap of a Chief Product Officer starts from entry level associate product managers, then product managers that facilitate product development process, promoting to senior product managers that take on a strategic and controlling position in the development process.
+A typical career roadmap of a Chief Product Officer starts from entry-level associate product managers, then product managers that facilitate the product development process, promoting to senior product managers that take on a strategic and controlling position in the development process.
 Then, it’s on to the role of director of product, who leads product managers and ensures peak performance of product team members.

 Finally, this leads to the role of the head of the department – the CPO.